Hungary’s Orban Meets Putin in Push for Peace Talks on Russia–Ukraine War

 Mr. Zelenskyy expressed openness to negotiations early on in the war but has since rejected any talks until Russia withdraws from the territories it has taken so far in the conflict and Crimea, which Russia annexed in 2014.

-‘We Cannot Sit Back and Wait’ Orban Says
+‘We Cannot Sit Back and Wait’ Mr. Orban Says

 Even as his allies rejected his efforts, Mr. Orban said the conflict will not simply end without an intermediary stepping up and beginning a dialogue.

-“You cannot make peace from a comfortable armchair in Brussels,” the Hungarian prime minister said in an X post on Friday afternoon following his meeting with Mr. Putin.
+“You cannot make peace from a comfortable armchair in Brussels,” the Hungarian prime minister said in an X post on July 5 following his meeting with Mr. Putin.

 “Even if the rotating EU Presidency has no mandate to negotiate on behalf of the EU, we cannot sit back and wait for the war to miraculously end,” he said.

-Mr. Orban’s Moscow visit came just three days after he asked if Mr. Zelenskyy would accept a ceasefire now as a preamble to a more long-term peace settlement.
-The Hungarian leader’s office has suggested he was merely trying to gauge Mr. Zelenskyy’s views on the issue rather than push him into such a proposal.
-Mr. Orban’s office indicated the Ukrainian president wasn’t extremely receptive to the ceasefire idea, but indicated he'd take time to consider the idea.
+Mr. Orban’s Moscow visit came just three days after he asked if Mr. Zelenskyy would accept a cease-fire now as a preamble to a more long-term peace settlement.
+The Hungarian leader’s office has suggested that he was merely trying to gauge Mr. Zelenskyy’s views on the issue rather than push him into such a proposal.
+Mr. Orban’s office indicated that the Ukrainian president wasn’t extremely receptive to the cease-fire idea but indicated that he would take time to consider the idea.

-Russia's President Vladimir Putin meets with the Russian Foreign Ministry leadership in Moscow on June 14, 2024.
+Russian President Vladimir Putin meets with Russian Foreign Ministry leadership in Moscow on June 14, 2024.
 (Natalia Kolesnikova/AFP via Getty Images)

-Russia's President Vladimir Putin meets with the Russian Foreign Ministry leadership in Moscow on June 14, 2024.
-(Natalia Kolesnikova/AFP via Getty Images)
+Russian President Vladimir Putin meets with Russian Foreign Ministry leadership in Moscow on June 14, 2024.
+Natalia Kolesnikova/AFP via Getty Images

 The Associated Press contributed to this article.